 Ashley Hodge (2017-2018): Hodge graduated from Clemson in 2019 and was part of 10-week internship at ESPN following her graduation.
 She was then offered a full-time job as a production assistant with ESPN and currently helps produce SportsCenter.
 She helped TCI with video and writing content during her time with TCI.
 She also worked as a camera and video production assistant with the Clemson Athletics Video Department.
 Hodge also did internships with television stations in Boston and South Carolina, the NFL Network and was a Campus Connection Correspondent for ESPNU.
 She also was a co-host for a weekly sports show on TigerVision — a student run television network at Clemson University.

-Gabby Bates (2015-2016): Bates now works for the South Carolina Department of Agriculture in the public relations department.
+Gabby Bates (2015-2016): Bates now works as the digital media specialist for the National Wild Turkey Federation.
 While at TCI is she covered football along with men’s basketball.
 Bates wrote articles and also did videos and video productions as well as social media updates and graphics.
 She had the opportunity to cover the 2016 ACC Championship Game and the 2017 National Championship Game, while working with TCI.
 She also was a co-host for a weekly sports show on TigerVision — a student run television network at Clemson University and she helped host a radio show as well.
 Bates graduated from Clemson in December of 2016.

 Ashley Earle (2009): Earle is now the Senior Manager at the PUMA Group in Boston.
 She also worked in the media and communications department for the NBA’s Boston Celtics after she graduated from Clemson.
 She also worked for the Atlanta Falcons’ and the New York Jets’ press communication departments.
 Earle covered Clemson football, men’s and women’s basketball, as well as Olympic Sports at Clemson for TCI.
 During her time at Clemson, Earle also worked in the Clemson Sports Information Department and was a freelance writer for the Seneca Journal.
 She is the oldest child of former Clemson linebacker James Earle (1984-’87).